MWismeck/marca-tempo/README.md

 - **Frontend**: HTML, CSS, JavaScript (for user interface and interactivity)
 - **Backend**: Golang (Go) (for API and business logic)
-- **Database**: (To be defined) — Possible use of PostgreSQL or SQLite for lightweight storage.
+- **Database**: SQLite
 - **Version Control**: Git and GitHub (for code versioning and collaboration)

 ## **How the Application Works**

 1. **Employee Registration**: Admins can create, view, update, and delete employee records via the web app.
 2. **Digital Point Tracking**: Employees register their entry, break, and exit times through an intuitive web interface.
+If no times are provided, the system automatically populates them with the current date and time.
 3. **Data Management**: All actions are processed through a secure RESTful API, with the backend handling all data validation and storage.

 ---